“My Cup Runneth Over”

 ["Canon of Supreme Mystery"]

-The diagram in this painting features the balance of dual elements like the caduceus does.
-However, “My Cup runneth Over” does not have a phallic shape.
-More than that, “My Cup runneth Over” rejoices and shines on not being phallic.
+The diagram of the painting features the balance of dual elements like the Caduceus.
+However, it is not phallic.
+More than that, the diagram rejoices and shines on not being phallic.
 It is based on curves and round shapes.
-And, the contrary the Caduceus, is a symbol of healing
+And, to the contrary of the caduceus, it is a symbol of healing.

-Two rings are connected in the center of the painting being the very core of the whole arrangement.
+Two rings (“alianças” in Portuguese) are connected in the center of the painting being the very core of the whole arrangement.
 At the same point in the painting, two half-spheres are joined by the summits of their circumferences.
 The shapes are feminine and exude a down-to-earth, well-grounded, and receptive feeling.

 The joining of the two half-spheres reminds me of Plato’s myth of Androgynous.
 The halves in the painting form a whole.
-However, the whole is not an enclosed sphere in itself.
-It is not a hybrid element like Plato’s Androgynous seems to be.
-“My Cup runneth Over” is a cup: an open and receptive as a whole.
-Interestingly enough, the word “receptive” and “recipe” (like in pharmaceutical recipe) are related etymologically.
+However, the whole is not an enclosed sphere.
+It is a cup: open and receptive.
+Interestingly enough, the words “receptive” and “recipe” are related etymologically.
+Would receptivity be a recipe for healing?
+Is the cup above carrying the medicine of receptivity?

-Even though the Caduceus of Hermes is not a symbol of healing, it carries a very rich symbolism and also lends meaning to this painting.
-Hermes was the patron god of alchemy (also called Hermeticism).
+Even though the Caduceus of Hermes is not a symbol of healing, it carries a very rich symbolism that lends meaning to this painting, too.
+Hermes was the patron god of Alchemy (also called Hermeticism).
 One of the goals of alchemists was to transform base metals into precious metals (Gold from lead, for example).
-However, the esoteric/spiritual/religious aspect of it aimed for the purification of the human spirit.
+However, the esoteric/spiritual/religious aspect of Alchemy aimed at the purification of the human spirit.

 The elements of healing, sublimation, mutual connection, and even complicity are the very heart of this painting.
-At first look, it is very obvious that the painting aims for the expression of purity (geometry) and nobleness (gold color), and nurturance (Hygeia’s cup).
+The painting aims at the expression of purity (geometry) nobleness (gold color) and soothing nurturance (Hygeia’s cup).
 On the other side, this painting was inspired by a very sexual dream.

-In summary, the dream that inspired this painting was about two bi-sexual women.
-One white, the other brown, lovers, walking around naked in a gleeful rendezvous.
+In summary, the dream was about two bi-sexual women.
+One white, the other brown, lovers, walking around naked in a rendezvous.
 At some point in the dream, they kiss an old sickly man soothing the man’s suffering.

-But this dream was not just a sexual dream.
-When I woke up from it, the name “Milk and Honey” came immediately to my mind.
-The color of their skins and their behavior, in a higher octave, was the promise and enticement of the Land of Honey and Milk as narrated in the Judeo-Christian tradition.
-They carried the promise of nurturance and redemption by love, be that the love of a woman or the love of God.
+When I woke up from the dream, the name “Milk and Honey” came immediately to my mind.
+Not just because of the color of the women’s skin, but the promise and enticement of the Land of Honey and Milk as narrated in the Judeo-Christian tradition.
 Therefore, the cup in the painting is not only Hygeia’s cup.
 It is also King David’s cup (“My cup runneth over”) and Jesus’s grail.
-Even though King David’s cup and Jesu’s grail images come from religious scriptures both cups were used to drink wine (an inebriating earthly drink).
-Mary Magdalene was a prostitute like “Milk” and “Honey”, the prostitutes in my dream, and yet, according to the Gospel of John, Mary Magdalene was the first one to be blessed with the vision of Christ's resurrected.
+Even though King’s David cup and Jesu’s grail images come from religious scriptures both cups were mostly used to drink wine (an inebriating earthly drink).
+Mary Magdalene was a prostitute like women, “Milk” and “Honey”, in my dream.
+According to the Gospel of John, Mary Magdalene was the first one to see Christ resurrected.
+Why would Christ show himself first to an ex-prostitute?
+However, we have also to remember that even though Mary Magdalene carries the stigma of having been a prostitute, there is no mention in the Bible that she has ever been a prostitute.

 In the first version of this painting that came to my mind right after the dream, the word “Milk” appeared written above the cup, and “Honey” appeared written below the cup.
 However, as I went working on the drafts, the letter “K” at the end of “Milk” and the letter “Y” at the end of “Honey” decided to stand alone.
 Eventually, the letter “K” became an “X” over a trace.
 Ultimately, I figured out by insight, that these letters were a reference to the XY sex-determination system.

 Human females have two of the same kind of sex chromosomes (XX).
 Human males carry two different kinds of sex chromosomes (XY).
 In the absence of chromosome Y, the fetus becomes a female.
 The “X” in the painting is a representation of female power and it is a trace of negation of the “stick” (phallic symbol).
 The “Y” is inverted showing that the masculine chromosome has been toppled over.
-Another observation above the letter “K” is that its name in written form is “key”.
-A key is an object used to open imprisoning objects or places without the use of force or violence.
+The upside-down “Y” looks like the Greek letter lambda.
+Interestingly enough, the word “lambida” in Portuguese means a lick, an action of the tongue.
+Therefore, this inverted “Y” may as well represent the tongue of men being twisted into silence which opens wide doors for the full freedom of expression and exercise of power and healing as gender for women.

-Tiresias, a prophet in Ancient Greece, was called to become a counselor to the god for having lived seven years as a woman.
-He was turned into a woman by Hera as punishment for striking with a stick a pair of copulating snakes (a stick and two snakes reminds me of the caduceus).
-Zeus had a question for Tiresias: “Who has more pleasure during sex, a man or a woman?”
-Zeus specifically consulted Tiresias because, as cited above, Tiresias had experienced sex as both a man and a woman.
+Tiresias, a prophet in Ancient Greece, was called to become a counselor to the gods for having lived seven years as a woman.
+He was turned into a woman by Hera as punishment for striking with a stick a pair of copulating snakes.
+A stick and two snakes remind me of the Caduceus.
+Zeus himself asked Tiresias which gender had more pleasure during sex, men or women, because Tiresias had experienced sex as both.
 Tiresias answered: "Of ten parts a man enjoys one only."
-Supported by this story, it seems that a woman is ten times more powerful than men in the matter of feeling pleasure and enjoying her libido.

 As one last observation, the rings are central to the painting not only geometrically but also in meaning.
-Therefore, the core of the painting is about connection and alliance.
-An alliance brings separated parts together towards one goal and identity.
-In the case of this painting “My Cup runneth Over”, the alliance is between two moons, a crescent moon, and one waning moon.
-The shape of “My Cup runneth Over” reminds me of Ouroboros, the snake connected to itself that represents eternity through self re-creation.
-The use of the word re-creation is very fortuitous because reminds me of recreation and calls my attention to the fact that the alliance between the two moons is a re-creation by recreation, pleasure, and joy as the two females in my dream ran around healing people with playfulness and love, passion and compassion.
+The word for wedding rings in Portuguese is “aliança”.
+Therefore, the core of the painting is about alliance.
+An Alliance brings separate parts together towards one goal and identity.
+“Aliança” also means a wedding ring.
+In the case of this painting the alliance, the wedding, is between two moons, a crescent moon, and a waning moon.
+The shape in which the rings connect reminds me of Ouroboros, the snake connected to itself that represents eternity through constant self “re-creation”.
+The use of the word “re-creation” is very fortuitous because reminds me of recreation and calls my attention to the fact that the alliance between the two moons is a re-creation by recreation, pleasure, and joy like the two females in my dream running around healing people with sensuality, compassion and tenderness.

 One of the moons in the alliance presents itself using the symbol of Lilith.
 Lilith was the first wife of Adam and was made of the same mud he was.
-She left him when he wanted to dominate her.
-Lilith in astrology represents the feminine power and sexuality within women.
-Lilith as a symbol is a specular image of Eve who was created not from the same matter as Adam but from his rib and was expected to be subservient and sexless.
-In this painting, Lilith and Eve become one in alliance in the shape of Ouroborus, self-completion through recycling and re-creation.
-The snakes in the caduceus and the rod of Asclepius are not in an alliance. the union between Eve and Lilith is the union between passion and compassion.
-It is an image of recreation and healing through playfulness, receptivity, and giving in contrast to Michelangelo’s “Creation of Adam” in which a male touches another with a phallic symbol in a relationship of contrasting power.
+She left him because he wanted to dominate her.
+Lilith in astrology represents the repressed and demonized feminine power and sexuality within women.
+Lilith as a symbol is a specular image of Eve who was created not from the same matter as Adam but from his rib and was expected to be subservient and frigid.
+In this painting, Lilith and Eve become one in alliance in the shape of Ouroboros, self-completion.
+The snakes in the caduceus and in the rod of Asclepius are not in an alliance.
+The union between Eve and Lilith is the union between passion and compassion.
+It is an image of re-creation and healing through playfulness, receptivity, and nurturing in contrast to Michelangelo’s “Creation of Adam” in which a male touches another with a phallic symbol in a relationship of contrasting power.